HWS-DoubleClue/Recruiting-Management/README.md

-# Recruiting
+# Recruiting Management Module

-Recruiting-Management is an other module for DoubleClue Enterprise Management (DCEM) Framework (https://github.com/HWS-DoubleClue/IAM-Password-Manager).
+Recruiting-Management is an other module for DoubleClue Enterprise Management (DCEM) Framework. https://github.com/HWS-DoubleClue/IAM-Password-Manager

 It manages:
 - Vacancies
 - Candidates
 - Recruiters

 This module has dependency on an other DCEM Module [Skills](https://github.com/HWS-DoubleClue/Skills-Management)

+The modules use all features of the DCEM framework, such as security, Multi-Factor Autentication (MFA), Access-Rights and many other features.

+** Give it a try at: https://doubleclue.online/dcem/createTenant/index.xhtml **

 ## Features